Long-Distance Family Caregiving and Selling a Parent’s Home in Silicon Valley

 I want to be honest about the limitations of remote coordination, because managing expectations serves everyone better than false reassurance.

-• The first serious conversation about selling.
 If you haven’t yet had the initial, real conversation about your parent’s future and the possibility of a move, do it in person if at all possible.
-Body language, physical presence, sitting together in the house — these matter for a conversation this emotionally significant.
+Body language, physical presence, sitting together in the house: these things matter for a conversation this emotionally significant.
 Related: How to Talk to Your Aging Parents About Selling the Family Home.

-• Sorting and clearing belongings.
 This is the most emotionally difficult part of any home sale, and it genuinely benefits from family presence.
 Plan a specific trip for this purpose.
-A professional senior move manager can handle much of the physical coordination — sorting, donating, packing — but family decisions about what to keep, what to pass on, and what to let go are much better made in person.
+A professional senior move manager can handle much of the physical coordination, including sorting, donating, and packing, but the family decisions about what to keep, what to pass on, and what to let go are much better made together in person.

-• Any genuine health or safety emergency.
-If your parent has a fall, a hospitalization, a significant cognitive event, or another urgent situation — be there if you possibly can.
+If your parent has a fall, a hospitalization, a significant cognitive event, or another urgent situation, be there if you possibly can.
 There is simply no remote substitute for physical presence in a crisis, and the reassurance your parent feels from you being there is genuinely therapeutic.

 Building Your Local Team: The Five People You Need